Can you imagine disowning your parents because you think you can do better?

 And when that doesn’t happen… when things get mundane or problematic… when life becomes life… we decide to go our separate ways and find that one magical person who can make everything sparkle once again.

 To put it in a nutshell, we stopped treating our spouses as family and started treating them as friends.
 And the results speak for themselves.
 Soaring divorce rates.
 Falling marital satisfaction.
 The new normal of single parent households.
 Whatever it is we’ve started doing, it is simply not working.
 And yet, we keep coming back for more.

 I can certainly sympathize that some marriages are indeed toxic, and it’s good that our society offers those people a way out.
-Infidelity, abuse & battery are unacceptable, and no one should have to live with that.
+Infidelity and abuse are unacceptable, and no one should have to live with that.

 And yet, there has to be so much more that can be done.
 There are children who are taken away from their abusive parents for their own safety, and there are certainly adults who cut off contact with their parents due to deep childhood scars.
 However, these exceptions remain simply that: exceptions that arise only in extreme cases.
 Exceptions that prove the rule.

 For the most part, we accept our parents, children and siblings without question.
-We spend the first 2 decades of our lives living with strangers whose home we happened to be born into, and the next 2 decades of our lives living with other strangers who happened to be born into our home.
+We spend the first two decades of our lives living with strangers whose home we happened to be born into.
+And the next two decades of our lives living with other strangers who happened to be born into our home.
 And these strangers end up forming the bedrock of our lives.
 Our most treasured relationships.
 The people we would fight and die for, however flawed and imperfect they may be.

 Perhaps it’s time we extended this same love to our significant others.
 For better or for worse.
 Till death do us part.